How to Take Berberine for Weight Loss

 -

-taking medications like metformin or immunosuppressants, since berberine can change the effectiveness or blood concentrations of some drugs [1].
+taking some diabetes medications or immunosuppressants, since berberine can change the effectiveness or blood concentrations of some drugs [1].

 Motus keeps berberine within a safe, effective range, but it’s always suggested to consult with your doctor or healthcare provider before taking any new supplements.